adamanov/SFND_3D_Object_Tracking/README.md

   The **BRIEF and BRISK Descriptor** shows the closest perfomance to Lidar TTC, although it is still not close enough.
   The **ORB and SIFT Descriptor** shows the worsest perfomance amoung of all other descriptors.
-  THe **FREAK Descriptor** failed to compute due to OpenCV libary error.
+  The **FREAK Descriptor** failed to compute due to OpenCV libary error.

   [check out results](images/results.txt)